swiftlang/swift-evolution/proposals/0354-regex-literals.md

 ### Regex syntax limitations in `/.../`

-In order to help avoid a parsing ambiguity, a `/.../` regex literal will not be parsed if it starts with a space or tab character.
+In order to help avoid a parsing ambiguity, a `/.../` regex literal will not be parsed if it starts or ends with a space or tab character.
 This restriction may be avoided by using the extended `#/.../#` literal.

 #### Rationale

-This is due to a parsing ambiguity that arises when a `/.../` regex literal starts a new line.
+The restriction on the ending character helps avoid breaking source compatibility with prefix and infix `/` operators in certain cases.
+Such cases are explored in the next section.
+The restriction on the starting character is due to a parsing ambiguity that arises when a `/.../` regex literal starts a new line.
 This is particularly problematic for result builders, where we expect it to be frequently used, in particular within a `Regex` builder:

 ```swift
 let digit = Regex {